mia-platform/console-mcp-server/prompt.md

 ]
 ```

-Get the information of a version
+Get the information of a version of a catalog item
 curl 'https://demo.console.gcp.mia-platform.eu/api/tenants/mia-platform/marketplace/items/node-js-helloworld-microservice-example/versions/1.0.0'

 ```json